 This kitty can be left home alone for a while but is happy to be a cherished family member when everyone is together.
 If you have cat allergies but want a cat, the Russia Blue is a good fit for you.

 This is a big, hefty cat that can weigh as much as 26 pounds.
 Despite being one of the non-allergenic cat breeds, it has a lustrous, heavy coat and a thick undercoat.
 Its name gives a clue as to why it has so much fur.

-It’s ideal for folks who adore big, furry cats but who are allergic.
+It’s ideal for folks who adore big, furry cats but are allergic.
 The Siberian is an affectionate and smart cat and likes to play around in water.

-The result is a big, muscly cat with a broad head, big, round mascaraed eyes, small ears with round tips and a dense, soft coat with leopard spots.
+The result is a big, muscly cat with a broad head, big, round mascaraed eyes, small ears with round tips, and a dense, soft coat with leopard spots.
 Not only that, a lot of these cats have a characteristic called glittering, where the coat looks like it was dusted with gold.

 Which one is your favorite?